Red Lion (theatre): Location

 The playhouse is stated to have been constructed within the court or yard lying on the south side of the garden belonging to a house.
 The exact location remained unknown until early in 2019, when archaeological excavations associated with a building development at Stepney Way, Whitechapel (south of Whitechapel Road) discovered the remains of a rectangular structure, with dimensions corresponding to the Carpenters Company and Kings Bench court cases.
-It has postholes for galleried seating.

 Commentators had previously suggested the eastern edge of Whitechapel, where it meets the western edge of Stepney, as the most likely location.
 The first reference to playing in one of the speculated locations for the Red Lion is when actors were paid to perform at Mile End (which is within the parish of Stepney) on 6 August 1501.
 Attempts to locate the original site are made confusing by the various streets and public houses named "The Red Lion" (or "Lyon") which since have arisen thereabouts.

 On 10 June 2020, a team of archaeologists from University College London announced that they had discovered the remains of the Red Lion theatre in Whitechapel.
 Their research, which had commenced in January 2019 following the exposure of a rectangular timber structure, is focused on housing redevelopment site.

-Director of the dig, Stephen White from UCL's Institute of Archaeology, believes that all the indicators point to this being the site of the Red Lion: The strength of the combined evidence – archaeological remains of buildings, in the right location, of the right period – seem to match up with characteristics of the playhouse recorded in early documents."
+Director of the dig, Stephen White from UCL's Institute of Archaeology, believes that all the indicators point to this being the site of the Red Lion: "The strength of the combined evidence – archaeological remains of buildings, in the right location, of the right period—seem to match up with characteristics of the playhouse recorded in early documents."

+The site of the theatre has been made into a public open space called Red Lion Square.
+A pillar, marked with the height of the stage, has been erected and the outline of the building is shown in the paving stones.